 The best care starts with the best information

-CMS as well as commercial payers require a valid code to be reported for reimbursement, and it will be important to follow the ICD-10 guidelines to complete the code set.
+CMS and commercial payers require a valid code to be reported for reimbursement, and it will be important to follow the ICD-10 guidelines to complete the code set.
 While M05 is a correct category to identify rheumatoid arthritis with positive rheumatoid factor, ICD-10 coding guidelines indicate that at least five characters are necessary for this to be a valid/billable code.
 A sample of a valid code for RA with rheumatoid factor is M05.79 – rheumatoid arthritis with rheumatoid factor of multiple sites without organ or systems involvement.

 Download the ACR crosswalk with the top 50 commonly used rheumatology codes as well as the rheumatology specific superbill to be used as a quick guide for coding and billing.
 (Note: these should not take the place of the official ICD-10 coding manual as there are key guidelines and convention that may not be included in the crosswalk due to space.)